Table of Contents

 the snake pit of the South and the lion’s den of America

-to take their freedom from Ross “Nebuchadnezzar” Barnett,
+to snatch their freedom from Ross “Nebuchadnezzar” Barnett,

 Pharaoh Bilbo, and his side-winding, salamandering scribes,